 With support from the NIH, Dr. Potter uses non-invasive MRI to explore the structural components that allow articular and fibrocartilage to withstand applied force, called “load.”
 “If you jump from a height onto a flexed knee, such as in a rebound in basketball, you are loading the cartilage in that knee,” explains Dr. Potter.

 “Having insight into the ultrastructure of the cartilage is essential in diagnosing OA resulting from trauma or a predisposition to early OA.
 These imaging techniques also allow us to evaluate the health of the cartilage following surgical repair without performing a surgical biopsy.”

-As a clinician-scientist, Scott A. Rodeo, MD, co-chief of the Sports Medicine Service, repairs his patients’ soft tissue injuries.
+As a clinician-scientist, Scott A. Rodeo, MD, co-chief emeritus of the Sports Medicine Institute, repairs his patients’ soft tissue injuries.
 He then takes the challenges he faces in the clinical setting into his basic science laboratory, where he and his colleagues investigate the biology of cartilage.

 In one such project, they are evaluating lubricin, an important molecule produced in the joint by cells on the surface of cartilage.
 “Lubricin adds lubricating capacity to normal joints, helping to reduce wear on cartilage,” says Dr. Rodeo.
 “In arthritis, this material is often deficient.”

 Dr. Rodeo’s lab is collaborating with the Department of Biomedical Engineering at Cornell University to study synthetic materials that are lubricin-like, with the hope that they will help reduce wear on cartilage.
 If successful, the potential exists for developing a simple, injectable therapy that could help delay the onset of OA.